vladimirRadojkovic/reusehub-api/README.md

 This will:
 1. Build a Docker image with the protoc compiler and required plugins
 2. Run the container to generate Go code in the `genproto` directory
+3. Generate TypeScript code in the `ts-proto` directory

 ### Cleaning Generated Files